-The Cell and Developmental Biology Program at UVA features rich and diverse training in modern cell and developmental biology from a creative and internationally-recognized faculty.
+The Cell Biology and Developmental Biology Programs at UVA feature rich and diverse training in modern cell and developmental biology from a creative and internationally-recognized faculty.

 Studies employing engineered mutant mice, Drosophila, Xenopus, and Zebrafish offer a range of venues for investigating fundamental mechanisms, their relationship to morphogenesis, and their dysfunction in human diseases.
 Research in all of these areas employ the latest cell, molecular, biophysical, and microscopic technologies.

-The program fosters a culture of collaboration that extends beyond any single department.
-Students commonly participate in institution-wide training programs in cancer biology, cell and molecular biology, biotechnology, and cardiovascular research.
+These programs foster a culture of collaboration that extends beyond any single department.
+Students commonly participate in institution-wide training programs in cancer biology, cell biology and molecular biology, biotechnology, and cardiovascular research.
 The collegial and highly interactive learning environment incorporates seminars, journal clubs, colloquia, and research-in-progress presentations by students, postdocs, and faculty.